-’90 Day Fiancé’ Danielle Mullins Criminal Past Exposed, Including Stealing Ex Mohamed Jbali’s Identity
+’90 Day Fiancé’ Star Danielle Mullins’ Criminal Past Exposed, Including Stealing Ex Mohamed Jbali’s Identity

 “Yes, I used someone’s credit card and it was a mistake.
 Yes, in the beginning I was charged with [four] or [five] felonies… This happened in 2005 and I regret it and I paid my restitution, courts costs, and served probation.”

 The reality TV star has recently signed a deal to work with the same company that represents Mama June of Here Comes Honey Boo Boo.
-Although she hasn’t stated for certain what kind of possibilities this will bring, some are speculating that Danielle Mullins will also star in a show similar to Mama June: From Not to Hot where she might undergo a weight loss transformation.
+Although she hasn’t stated for certain what kind of possibilities this will bring, some are speculating that Danielle Mullins will also star in a show similar to Mama June: From Not to Hot, where she might undergo a weight-loss transformation.

 Danielle Mullins has been attempting to get her ex deported back to Tunisia for quite a while now.
 She tried to file for an annulment of their marriage, however, she was told she could not have it granted due to the fact that she and Mohamed consummated their marriage (even though it was only one time).

-Mohamed Jbali disappeared from social media for a while, but eventually made his way back to let his fans know that he’s still around.
+Mohamed Jbali disappeared from social media for a while, but he eventually made his way back to let his fans know that he’s still around.
 There were rumors that Danielle had actually been successful in deporting him, but they turned out to be false.
-He has claimed he chose to leave the United States on his own accord, however, he has also been spotted in the US, much to the confusion of many.
+He has claimed he chose to leave the United States on his own accord, however, he has also been spotted in the U.S., much to the confusion of many.

 [Featured Image by Danielle Mullins Jbali/Instagram]